faizanbashir/faizanbashir.github.io/_posts/2020-01-19-adding-limited-access-iam-user-to-eks-cluster.md

 ### Adding the user to the aws-auth configmap
 To grant additional AWS users or roles the ability to interact with your EKS cluster, you must add the users/roles to the `aws-auth` ConfigMap within Kubernetes in the `kube-system` namespace.

-You can do this by either importing the file or directly editing it using `kubectl edit`

 You can do this by either editing it using `kubectl edit` command: